-Compression stocking and sleeves are in use since the 1960s.
-Today, they are in use more than ever before.
-They have found applications in hospitals, sports, and for treatment of various foot and leg problems.
+Compression socks and sleeves have been in use since the 1960s, but a lot has changed since then.
+Today, compression wear is in use more than ever before.
+Many applications have been developed for use in hospitals, sports activities and for treatment of various foot and leg issues.

 What is Support Hosiery?

 Support hosiery includes compression socks, sleeves and pantyhose.
 They are well-known for their use in treatments and for reducing symptoms of various venous disorders, fatigue, soreness and swollen legs.

 A common issue faced by many of us is swelling in the feet and ankles.
 This swelling is due to the accumulation of blood and other fluids.
 Sometimes this happens after standing all day, sitting all day or while traveling.

 In severe cases, the swelling can develop up to the knees or even the thighs.
 This swelling, or dependent edema, can cause extreme heaviness, soreness and discomfort.
 It can also hinder your mobility and make traveling very difficult.

 Several remedies are used to reduce swelling and fight edema.
 These include oral medicine, the elevation of the lower body, lowering salt intake and the use of compression hosiery.

 Support hose are used in compression therapy and are popular among men and women of all ages.
 The basic concept of compression therapy is that the application of continuous pressure on your limbs can improve circulation and the way blood vessel valves function.